.jpg?width=900&height=450&name=Pre-Retirement%20Checklist%20(1).jpg)

 Consider where you’ll live, both short- and long-term.
 Have a plan for funding a move and understand the timing involved.

-Have a strategy for your 401(k) plan and determine the best time for you to access the money, based on your goals.1
+Have a strategy for your 401(k) plan and determine the best time for you to access the money, based on your goals.
+Reviewing your investment mix and withdrawal options regularly can help ensure your account continues working for you long after you retire.

 Learn how Skyla Wealth's unique advantages and tailored services can enhance your financial future.